 The church doesn’t exist for itself; it exists to serve the world.
 It is not ultimately about the church; it’s about the people God wants to bless through the church.
 When the church loses sight of this, it loses its heart. — Rob Bell, Velvet Elvis: Repainting the Christian Faith p.
 165.

 Jesus began the Sermon on the Mount with a series of shocking statements about who had the blessing of God.
 The blessings of God’s Kingdom were falling upon unlikely people.
 Jesus now continues with a series of sayings about his disciples and their role in the world.
 They are people who are sent on God’s mission to bring hope to the world. (more…)

 It was a very natural place for me to be, and I was glad to preach there.
-I have a fondness for the traditon of the holiness camp meetings, and it felt right to be there preaching in that old tabernacle.
+I have a fondness for the tradition of the holiness camp meeting, and it felt right to be there preaching in that old tabernacle.

 And, it occurred to me: why not preach on the Sermon on the Mount from Matthew?
 I remembered the importance of the Sermon on the Mount in the preaching of John Wesley, and I wondered if a series of messages suitable to a camp meeting could be delivered based on it.
 I think it went very well. (more…)

 A story can be told in more than one way.
 Two witnesses may see events in a significantly different way.